Blog

 linkedin icon

-In Kubernetes, a Liveness Probe is a diagnostic tool used to inspect the health of a running container within a pod.
+In Kubernetes, a liveness probe is a diagnostic tool used to inspect the health of a running container within a pod.
 The primary purpose of a liveness probe is to inform the kubelet about the status of the application.
-If the application is not running as expected, the kubelet will restart the container, ensuring the application remains available.
+If the application enters a broken state (such as a deadlock) and cannot recover on its own, the kubelet will restart the container.
+This ensures the application remains highly available.

-Kubernetes uses liveness probes to periodically check the health of a container.
-If a probe fails, the kubelet (the agent that runs on each node in the Kubernetes cluster) kills the container, and the container is subject to its restart policy.
-Liveness probes can check health in three ways: HTTP checks (verifying a web server's response), command execution (running a command inside the container), or TCP checks (checking if a port is open).
+Kubernetes utilizes liveness probes to periodically check the health of a container.
+If a probe fails, the kubelet (the agent running on each node in the cluster) kills the container, and the container is subject to its defined restart policy.
+Liveness probes evaluate health using three primary methods:

 Role of Liveness Probes in Kubernetes